 Tell the story of your operation to farmland owners on Tillable

 If you’re wondering what your farmland operator profile includes, the answer is simple: you’ll be asked to provide basic personal information, details about the type of business you run, and a description of your farming operation.
-Ensuring that the information you enter is accurate and up-to-date is critical.
+Ensuring that the information you entered is accurate and up-to-date is critical.

 This last section is your chance to tell your story.
 Use this opportunity to describe…